socialat/team/README.md

 *Team* is the place where people can find you, discuss with you, and aks you to support their open source project.

 ## How does it work
-When someone raise an issue to [get support](https://github.com/socialat/team/issues/new?template=support-request.md), all the members of the team mentioned in the issue will be notified automatically.
+When someone raises an issue to [get support](https://github.com/socialat/team/issues/new?template=support-request.md), all the members of the team mentioned in the issue will be notified automatically.
 Someone from the team can claim to handle that issue.

 ## Teams
-Raise a PR/issue to make this section better or to become the member of any of following teams
+Raise a PR/issue to make this section better or to become the member of any of the following teams

 ### Code Reviewers @reviewers, @code-reviewers
 We can review your code for design patterns, optimization, performance